Some items on this page were hand-picked for our readers. We may earn a small commission on sales at no additional cost to you.

 - Rare Patterns: Black Amethyst, Strawberry Scroll, Farmyard

 1. Iridescent sheen.
 Before you look at patterns and shapes, look at the sheen of the glass.
 Carnival glass must have a notable iridescent sheen regardless of the base color.
 Solid colored glass like jadeite does not apply.

 2. Identifiable pattern.
 Most glass companies listed patterns in old catalogs that you can search online.
 Don’t get discouraged, though.
 There are thousands of pattern/shape combos in circulation.

 3. Item shape.
 Also, take note of the structure of the item.
 Carnival glass has a lot of unique folds, waves, and dips in the glass that other glassware does not.
 These nuances can help you pinpoint a pattern and a manufacturer.

 4. Maker’s mark.
 Northwood carnival glass is usually marked with an underlined capital N inside a circle.
 Most other carnival glass is unmarked, so collectors need to reference catalogs and use shapes and patterns for identification and dating.

 What Makes Carnival Glass Valuable?

 Collectors can buy most pieces for $50 or less, but some special shapes can fetch a thousand dollars or more.
 So what makes a piece of carnival glass valuable?
 You’re looking for these things:

 - Rarity.
-How many of the item were originally produced?
-Is one shape more rare than another in the same pattern?
+How many were originally produced?
+Is one shape rarer than another in the same pattern?
 Rarity can be based on supply but also relies on demand.